 The Versa 2 has received almost universal acclaim for its durability, accuracy, and its compatibility with Alexa.
 It tracks a wide array of health and performance metrics and displays everything clearly in real-time.
 The battery isn’t the longest-lasting you’ll find.
 But that’s as much a function of its workload as anything else.

 What we like: We like that it provides easy voice control.
 We like that it will count your laps without having to download a supporting app.
 It will also notify you of incoming calls and texts and store more than 300 songs.

 Flaws: They may hit you with the premium services hard sell.
 Also, Versa 2 and the iPhone aren’t on speaking terms.

 6. Moov HR Burn

 Not everyone is comfortable with wearing a fitness tracker on their arm.
-For those that want an alternative, there’s the Moov HR Sweat.
-It looks like your standard sweatband, but while you’re playing tennis or swimming, it’s keeping track of your vitals.
-Including pool laps.
-And doing so in a discrete, comfortable fashion.
+For those that want an alternative, there’s the Moov HR Burn.
+This is a chest band that keeps track of your vitals while you’re running, playing tennis or swimming.
+And does so in a discrete, comfortable fashion.

-What we like: We like having an alternative to the standard wristband.
-We appreciate that it provides feedback on both swimming performance and your activities on dry land.
-And we really like that it’s a genuinely useful sweat band.
+What we like: It’s nice to have an alternative to the standard wristband.
+We appreciate that it provides feedback on both HIIT performance and other activities.
+And it’s both comfortable and inconspicuous.

 Flaws: The tracking and display software is not the most sophisticated you’ll find in this type of device.

 7. FITVII Waterproof Fitness Tracker

-The MorePro Waterproof Fitness Tracker doesn’t break any new design ground.
+The FITVII Waterproof Fitness Tracker doesn’t break any new design ground.
 But f you don’t have $200+ to spend on a fitness tracker (and are not obsessive about tracking what every cell in your body is up to), this is a viable entry-level waterproof tracker.